Image

 What’s the Difference Between a Window Jamb and a Mullion?

-Another part commonly confused with the window jamb is the mullion, also referred to as the window grid.
-Mullions are the vertical or horizontal bars between window panes that divide the window into sections.
-Unlike jambs, which are part of the actual window frame, mullions are decorative and don’t significantly contribute to the structural integrity of the window in the same way that jambs do.
+Another part commonly confused with the window jamb is the mullion, Mullions are the vertical bars between two windows or doors that divide and connect the windows.
+Unlike jambs, which are part of the actual window frame, mullions are sometimes added for aesthetic appeal to add multiple smaller windows into a single opening.
+Mullions may also be required to provide structural support in complex configurations.

 What Are Window Jamb Extensions?